Sonophoto/skunkdb/README.md

 This is a Database test system for SQLite3

-Based on code by @danielrmeyer
+Inspired by a gist from @danielrmeyer